 Our school recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
-We will endeavour to provide a safe and welcoming environment where children are respected and valued.
-We will be alert to the signs of abuse and maltreatment and will follow our procedures to ensure that children receive effective support, protection and justice.
+We will endeavour to comply with best practice and provide a safe and welcoming environment where children are respected and valued.
+We will be alert to the signs of abuse and maltreatment and will follow our procedures and government guidance to ensure that children receive effective support, protection and justice.

-The procedures contained in the safeguarding policy apply to all staff and governors and are consistent with those of the Local Safeguarding Children Board.
+The procedures contained in this policy apply to all staff and governors and are consistent with those of the Safeguarding Partners.

 - The school’s responsibility to safeguard and promote the welfare of children is of paramount importance.

 - Representatives of the whole school community of pupils, parents, staff and governors will be involved in policy development and review.

 - Policies will be reviewed annually, unless an incident or new legislation or guidance suggest the need for an interim review.

 The statement and core principles demonstrate the school’s understanding that, to carry out its role effectively, it must:

 - Give priority to the welfare of the child